neilbalch/SimplePythonTutorial/README.md

 # Python-Tutorial-Calculator
-Python Tutorial: Making a simple command line calculator. *_Assumes no knowledge of programming in python._*
+Python Tutorial: Making a simple command line calculator. *_Assumes no knowledge of programming in python._* I originally made the code for a 6th grade (2013) Math project in which I would be teaching the class how to write code in Python.

 ## Simple Calculator